Getting Started

 6. Add Hosts

-Manually-added hosts can be edited (click the pencil icon next to the address) or deleted from the host detail page.
-Tailscale-discovered hosts are managed by Tailscale and cannot be edited or deleted.
+Hosts can be edited (click the pencil icon next to the address) or deleted from the host detail page.

 7. Create or Register a Cluster